theothegooddog/psc/README.md

 Q: What is PSC?
 A: PSC is a basic programming language focused on doing math with syntax based off of C and Assembly.

+Q: is psc hard or easy?
+A: PSC is pretty easy if you are experienced with coding, but making complex programs are hard.

 *you can send more questions [here](https://forms.gle/nUi3Eqe7LsJmpiSU6)*

 ## PSC SYNTAX + EXAMPLES